Ethereum (ETH) wallet

 Fast support for your needs.
 Live chat and email support for customers from all over the globe.

-Before we get into the details of how a wallet works and Atomic Wallet's features, let's check how Ethereum became so popular.
+Before we get into the details of how a wallet works on an example of Atomic desktop and mobile Wallet's features.
+Let's check how Ethereum became so popular, and why it's called the killer of fiat currencies.

 Ethereum was created by Vitalik Buterin in 2015.
-It can be used as a store of value, but its main features include its ability to execute smart contracts on the blockchain.
-It also helps you develop decentralized apps (Dapps) that run off its native smart-contracts blockchain.
-Ethereum was seen as the digital silver and Bitcoin the digital Gold, based on price performance.
+It can be used as a store of value, but its main features include its ability to execute smart contracts on the blockchain with the help of the Ethereum Virtual Machine.
+It also allows you to develop decentralized applications (Dapps) that run off its native smart contracts blockchain.
+Ethereum blockchain was seen as the digital silver and Bitcoin the digital Gold, based on price performance.

 Now, Ethereum is poised to take over Bitcoin by market cap in what is known as a flippening.
 The Flippening was on course to happen earlier in 2021, but with the slump in crypto prices, it seems more reasonable that it might happen later in 2022.